Paratii-Video/paratii-js/docs/paratii-eth.md

 ## `eth.users`

-The `eth.user` namespace contains functions to interact with the video registration on the blockchain
+The `eth.user` namespace contains functions to interact with the video registration on the blockchain.
+Mostly TBD.

 ### `eth.users.create()`